table of contents

 BREAK 0

 Note II: COMPOUNDRULE is better for handling dashes and other compound joining characters or character strings.
-Use BREAK, if you want to check words with dashes or other joining characters and there is no time or possibility to describe precise compound rules with COMPOUNDRULE (COMPOUNDRULE handles only the suffixation of the last word part of a compound word).
+Use BREAK if you want to check words with dashes or other joining characters and there is no time or ability to describe precise compound rules with COMPOUNDRULE (COMPOUNDRULE only handles the suffixation of the last word part of a compound word).

-Note III: For command line spell checking of words with extra characters, set WORDCHARS parameters: WORDCHARS --- (see tests/break.*) example
+Note III: For command-line spell checking of words with extra characters, set the WORDCHARS parameter: WORDCHARS --- (see the tests/break.* example).

 - COMPOUNDRULE number_of_compound_definitions